 Rent: The rent can be freely agreed between the parties.
 The landlord can also ask for a guarantor to be named, who is legally obliged to pay the landlord for any debts owed by the tenant.

-- A number of new civil rights including social equality for women, and constitutional guarantees of freedom of expression, etc.;
+- New civil rights including social equality for women, and constitutional guarantees of freedom of expression;

-- The parliament now has the power to grant amnesty;
+- Parliament now has the power to grant amnesty;